Voting in Person Process

 A precinct election official may provide assistance to any voter if the voter specifically asks the precinct official to do so and so long as the precinct official is not the voter’s employer, agent of that employer, or an officer or agent of the voter’s union.
 Precinct officials are also prohibited from giving voters their opinions about candidates or other ballot items

 In any election or referendum, if any qualified voter is able to travel to the voting place, but because of age or physical disability and physical barriers encountered at the voting place is unable to enter the voting enclosure to vote in person without physical assistance, that voter shall be allowed to vote either in the vehicle conveying that voter or in the immediate proximity of the voting place…” NCGS 163-166.9

-For more information about voting absentee in person, also known as one-stop voting, please click here.
+Learn more about voting absentee in person, also known as one-stop voting.